 It seems like I’ve been exhausted for 20 years.
-In just the last few months I’ve been waking up to the realization that this fatigue is the direct result of much-too-loose personal and professional boundaries.
+In just the last few months, I’ve been waking up to realize that this fatigue is the direct result of much-too-loose personal and professional boundaries.
 I’ve spent so much time and energy in my life doing things that I can’t or don’t want to do –that I am just plain tired.

 There’s an epidemic of “can’t say no” among the women I know.
-But, I think it’s especially difficult for daughters – to say no to a parent who wants to move in, to say no to unreasonable requests from siblings or paid caregivers, or to bow out of community obligations that are just too much on top of caregiving demands.
+But, I think it’s challenging for daughters to say no to a parent who wants to move in, say no to unreasonable requests from siblings or paid caregivers, or bow out of community obligations that are just too much on top of caregiving demands.

-As a caregiver, it’s essential that you become an expert in setting boundaries.
-Boundaries are the flip side of asking for help.
-And if you can do both… if you can learn to say, “No” and “I need your help,” you might just survive this experience.
+As a caregiver, you must become an expert in setting boundaries, and boundaries are the flip side of asking for help.
+And if you can do both, if you can learn to say, “No” and “I need your help,” you might survive this experience.

-It’s all well and good for caregiving experts to say, “make sure you take care of yourself” but they skip a step when they give this advice.
-Because, let me tell you this.
-It’s impossible to take care of yourself if you don’t have good boundaries.
+It’s all well and good for caregiving experts to say, “make sure you take care of yourself,” but they skip a step when giving this advice.
+Because let me tell you this, it’s impossible to take care of yourself if you don’t have good boundaries.

 But, just in case you’re like me and it’s never occurred to you that you might have a teeny tiny problem with boundaries, I am just dying to tell you the lessons I’ve learned over the last few months of working on this.

 Lesson 1: Just because someone asks you to do something doesn’t mean you should do it.